In the words of Old Rafiki, “It is time.”

 Now obviously, there are variations on the above topics, or different but related ones.
 If you’re not sure or just generally have questions about this, contact me.
 Tell me about your project (a synopsis like one you might query to an agent and what you’re looking for – but try not to go too in-depth with explaining your intentons) and we can go from there.

-*This is also subject to adjustment in particularly swamped seasons.
+*ETA: I have slightly raised my base rate due to the number of hours I’ve found I devote to each read.
+This new rate is also subject to adjustment in particularly swamped seasons.
 I will advise, in that case.

 Need help getting polished, with or without a sensitivity read?
 We can chat about that, too – but before I begin, please!
 Kiss emoji, wink emoji!